Last Updated on March 4, 2026 by maximosecrets

 There are many scenarios where you wish to reference multiple assets or locations on a ticket or work order.
 For example, an incident affects multiple assets, a request to replace the whiteboards in multiple classrooms, etc. There are differences between tickets and work orders, the biggest being that with work orders this table is often used in conjunction with inspections.
 Therefore, we will cover this subject again as part of Work Management.

-The Select From Routes button allows you to select multiple locations and assets from different Routes or a specific Route.
+The Select From Routes option allows you to select multiple locations and assets from different Routes or a specific Route.
 Configuration Items do not exist on a Route.
-The Sequence field on the Route Stops is not copied to the Sequence field on the Multiple Assets, Locations and CIs table.
+Note, the Sequence field on the Route Stops is not copied to the Sequence field on the Multiple Assets, Locations and CIs table.

-The Select From Collections button is similar to the Select From Routes dialog but a Collection does support Configuration Items and the records of a Collection, the Collection Details may exist in multiple sites or organizations.
-This is the action that you are most likely to use if you are picking locations or assets from multiple sites.
-For example, you ask the site owners of multiple schools to add to the same Collection the whiteboard assets which need updating or cleaning.
-Then you load the result into a Service Request.
+The Select From Collections option is like the Select From Routes dialog but a Collection does support Configuration Items and the records of a Collection, the Collection Details, may exist in multiple sites or organizations.
+This is the action that you are most likely to use on a Service Request if you are picking locations or assets from multiple sites.
+For example, you ask the site owners of multiple schools to add to the same Collection the whiteboard assets which need updating or cleaning, then you load the result into a Service Request.

-The Clear All button will delete all entries, including after the records have been saved, you will be asked to confirm.
+The Clear All option will delete all entries, including after the records have been saved, you will be asked to confirm.

 Create WO Options